salsa-rs/salsa/book/src/tutorial/parser.md

 Tracked functions are the core part of how salsa enables incremental reuse.
 The goal of the framework is to avoid re-executing tracked functions and instead to clone their result.
 Salsa uses the [red-green algorithm](../reference/algorithm.md) to decide when to re-execute a function.
-The short version is that a tracked function is re-executed if either (a) it directly reads an input, and that input has changed or (b) it directly invokes another tracked function, and that function's return value has changed.
+The short version is that a tracked function is re-executed if either (a) it directly reads an input, and that input has changed, or (b) it directly invokes another tracked function and that function's return value has changed.
 In the case of `parse_statements`, it directly reads `ProgramSource::text`, so if the text changes, then the parser will re-execute.

 By choosing which functions to mark as `#[tracked]`, you control how much reuse you get.